herrkraatz/react-native-styling/README.md

 # React Native Styling

 This tutorial shall mostly take away the fear of styling a React Native App.
-React Native will translate your JavaScript camelCase style properties into platform specific styles (iOS and Android).
+React Native will just translate your JavaScript camelCase style properties into platform specific styles (iOS and Android).

 Thoughts:

 - You will mostly use Flexbox (`flex`) to do the layout
-- To do platform specific Styling, use `Platform` Component
+- Use `Platform` Component to do platform specific Styling
-- To do Responsive Styling, use `Dimensions` Component
+- Use `Dimensions` Component to do Responsive Styling
 - Also think of using/buying an Out-of-the-Box Template like React Native Sketch Elements: https://react-native.shop/elements

 *Notes:*